jackal/jackal-user-manual/README.md

 If you'd like to build the official manual, make sure that the DINPro font is available on your system.

+On Windows, do:
+	Install TeXworks
+	Install DINPro font (from our server) into your system fonts Install Source Tree and register accounts.
+Remeber BitBucket uses full email address.
+	Checkout a LaTeX document, and open it in TeXworks
+	In Texworks, in the drop down menu beside the green arrow, switch to XeLaTeX + MakeIndex + BibTex Click the green start arrow

 Visuals
 -------